Denver Teachers Reach Tentative Deal To End Walkout

 Denver Public Schools administrators had insisted that the bonuses, which range from $1,500 to $3,000 a year, were key to getting good teachers in underperforming schools with impoverished students.
 DPS Superintendent Susan Cordova said the bonus system was a top priority.

+The teachers association accepted a $3,000 retention bonus for high priority schools, so long as a study could examine its usefulness, and $2,000 incentive for schools with staffing challenges, Colorado Public Radio reports.

+Denver Public Schools said it would add $25.2 million more into base salary, falling slightly under the union's request for $28.5 million.

-"People call it burnout, but that's not the right word," teacher John Haycraft said to Jenny Brundin of Colorado Public Radio.
+"People call it burnout, but that's not the right word," teacher John Haycraft said to CPR's Jenny Brundin as the strike was underway.
 "I haven't burned out.
 I've been demoralized."